Rating cut piles pressure on Spain to seek aid

 Spanish borrowing costs have fallen well back from levels above 7 percent that triggered bailouts for other euro zone states, but the yield on its 10-year bond rose to nearly 6 percent early on Thursday before dipping back to 5.82 percent, down on the day.

-The yield remains around 180 basis points below the levels it reached before the ECB first suggested it would start a bond-buying program.
+The yield remains around 180 basis points below the levels it reached before the ECB first suggested it would start a bond-buying programme.

-Improved funding conditions over the last month have helped Spanish corporates and banks, including Santander (SAN.MC) and BBVA (BBVA.MC), return to markets for funds and reduce reliance on the ECB for funding.
+Improved funding conditions over the last month have helped Spanish corporates and banks, including Santander and BBVA, return to markets for funds and reduce reliance on the ECB for funding.

 "There has been a window for Spanish companies and banks to tap the bond markets and that has reduced the reliance in September, but it is still too early to talk about a new trend and overall the dependence on the ECB seems high," said Nuria Alvarez, analyst at Madrid-based Renta 4.

-The Treasury plans a private placement of 4.86 billion euros ($6.3 billion) of bonds maturing in 2015, 2016 and 2017 on Thursday to finance part of a fund aimed at reducing financing costs for Spanish regions that have been shut out of markets.
+The Treasury plans a private placement of 4.86 billion euros (3.9 billion pounds) of bonds maturing in 2015, 2016 and 2017 on Thursday to finance part of a fund aimed at reducing financing costs for Spanish regions that have been shut out of markets.

 Its efforts to cut back public spending and retrench the budget include a 3-point rise in VAT to 21 percent last month.
 Data on Thursday, however, showed that drove inflation to 3.4 percent - another burden for households already struggling with unemployment of 25 percent and cuts in pay and benefits.